microsoft/SynapseML/website/docs/features/lightgbm/about.md

 ### Arguments/Parameters

 SynapseML exposes getters/setters for many common LightGBM parameters.
-In python, you can use the properties as shown above, or in Scala use the fluent setters.
+In python, you can use the property-value pairs, or in Scala use the fluent setters.
+Examples of both are shown in this section.

 ```scala
 import com.microsoft.azure.synapse.ml.lightgbm.LightGBMClassifier